tomasmark79/cmake-project-template/README.md

 This project template was inspired by various projects encountered in the past.
 The goal is to keep it as simple as possible while using GTest for testing.

+## Branches
+- main - this cmake template
+- blockchain - it is blockchain implementation with examples

 ## Dependencies

 - GTest is downloaded automatically via CMake's FetchContent.